 With lyrics pointing at the politicians, their false promises and their inability to cope with the Depression beating down the economy, this song is especially a moving tribute to the glory of the millions of Americans reduced to poverty by the crisis. " Yip " Harburg, the songwriter himself was managing an important company before going bankrupt in 1929 and finding unemployed.
-He owes to George Gershwin his collaboration with the composer Jay Gorney.
+He owes to George Gershwin his collaboration with composer Jay Gorney.
 Rudy Vallee and Bing Crosby record their own version practically at the same moment.
-That of Bing Crosby remains the most known but without removing anything from its qualities, it is maybe Rudy Vallee who, supported by an effective orchestration, creates a dramatic progression best expressing the emotional content and despair conveyed by the song.
+Bing Crosby's one remains the most known but without removing anything from its qualities, it is maybe Rudy Vallee who, supported by an effective orchestration, creates a dramatic progression best expressing the emotional content and despair conveyed by the song.

 The esential hits of the year (2)